Skip to main content

 What the "F"?

 F**ck Ya know, a good "F-word" is just simply needed sometimes and this is one of those times.
-Today, we spent 6 hours (yes, 6!) via Zoom in legal mediation on our home with the Sellers, their realtor and legal counsel, the mediator, and our attorney.
+Today, we spent 6 hours (yes, 6!) via Zoom in legal mediation on our home with the Sellers/Original Owners, their realtor and legal counsel, the mediator, and our attorney.
 I know, I know, woe is we, cause yes, we have a roof over our heads, we have heat and air and warm beds at night...so does any of that overshadow the sheer shittiness of the situation?
 Abso-freakin-lutely-NOT.
 And neither does any situation in which we may find ourselves that compared to a more extreme scenario, get diminished by the fact that it sucks for you, me or whomever in that situation.
 Because simply put, in our own sphere of influence, that situation is a pressure cooker that we may only feel.
 Just because someone else is going through something hard doesn't make one situation less important or difficult.
 This idea of comparative analysis was very difficult for me to overcome.
-Society has a great way of sticking t
+Society has a great w

 The Life We Lead